 3- Turning Math Facts into Card Games

 Goldfish–Matching–Concentration.
-Whatever you want to call it.
+Do you call it Go-Fish or Goldfish? 🤔 Whatever you want to call it.
 Turning math flash cards upside down and finding the matching pairs will always be more fun than just a plain worksheet on math facts.
 Entice your learners with a variety of math card games like the ones featured in this blog post here.

 5- Incorporating QR Codes with Math Riddles